 Tips on Socializing Scared Kittens:

 - Confine to a small room with a litterbox, food and water, and a few safe hiding places that you can access easily.
 You don’t want to chase the kitty all over the room- and reaching under a bed can be hard- so make sure the only “hiding places” available to the kitten are ones that you can reach into easily (such as a carrier with a towel or blanket inside).
 Cardboard boxes work really well for this, as well.
+Hiding is a coping mechanism for cats and it’s important to provide your fearful kitten with safe hiding spaces.
 If possible, have a radio or TV playing in the room, this can acclimate her to “normal” noise and work as white noise to block out any scary sounds coming from other places in the house.

 - Move slowly and talk softly when approaching the kitten.
 Get down closer to her level when possible.
 Don’t force her to interact if she’s not ready, work with toys and wet food well before you try to pet her or pick her up.
 Spend time in the room, just talking to her or reading to her so that she can get used to you being there.